Stock Research

 • Market leadership and service portfolio: Urban Company is the dominant player in India's online home services market, holding around 65% share.
 It operates in 51 cities and provides a wide range of services spanning home repairs, cleaning, beauty, and wellness, serving diverse customer needs.

-• Expanding customer base: Urban Company’s annual transacting customers have grown steadily over the past three years, from 47 lakh in FY23 to 65 lakh in FY25.
-With 81.98% of users returning in FY25, this reflects strong customer retention, high satisfaction, and the platform’s ability to ensure quality service to its customers.
-With 90%+ of the home services industry still being unorganised, Urban Company is expected to be positioned strongly to grow its firm in this market.
+• Expanding customer base: Urban Company's annual transacting customers have grown steadily, reaching 67.88 lakh in FY25 and further expanding to 78.26 lakh in 9M FY26.
+With 84.2% of users returning in 9M FY26, up from 82% in FY25, this reflects strong and improving customer retention, high satisfaction, and the platform's ability to ensure quality service.
+With 90%+ of the home services industry still being unorganised, Urban Company is strongly positioned to grow in this market.

 Cons: